Code-Institute-Submissions/fionatreacy-First-project-resubmission/README.md

 <img src="assets/images/visit-newgrange.png">
 <ul>
 <li>This section provides information about location and where to buy tour tickets</li>
-<li>This portion of the website is also split into three sections, two dedicated to different tours and one for location</li>
+<li>This portion of the website is also split into two sections, one dedicated to different tours and one for location</li>
 <li>There is also an embedded google map link</li>
 <li>These sections sit beside eachother on desktop and stack ontop of eachother on mobile</li>
 <li>The black font contrast with the white background, making it easier to read</li>